Representation Theory of Finite Groups: Representation of a Group

+Verify that these are group homomorphisms.
+Notice that the earlier representation of $\mathbb Z/m\mathbb Z$ is a restriction of this. \end{example}

-\begin{example}[Permutation Representation of $S_n$] Let $S_n$ be the symmetric group on $n$ symbols and $k$ any field.
-Let $V=k^n$ with standard basis $\{e_1,\ldots,e_n\}$.
-We define a representation of $S_n$ as follows: $\sigma(e_i)=e_{\sigma(i)}$ for $\sigma \in S_n$.
-Notice that while defining this representation we don't need to specify any field. \end{example}
+\begin{example}[Permutation Representation of $S_n$] Let $S_n$ be the symmetric group on $n$ symbols, and $k$ be a field.
+Let $V=k^n$ with the standard basis $\{e_1,\ldots, e_n\}$.
+We define a representation $\rho$ of $S_n$ on $V$ by its action on the basis vectors as follows: $\rho(\sigma)(e_i)=e_{\sigma(i)}$ for $\sigma \in S_n$.
+Notice that while defining this representation we don't need to specify any field.
+That is if we write the matrix of this representation the entries are from $\mathbb Z$. \end{example}